1989 Cleveland Browns season: Week 4

 The Browns snap a 10-game losing streak against Denver with a controversial 16–13 win at Cleveland Municipal Stadium.
 The game was decided by a Matt Bahr 48-yard field goal as time expired – a kick that barely made the crossbar.
 Bahr's field goal comes after referee Tom Dooley ordered the teams to switch ends of the field, thanks to rowdy Dawg Pound fans who pelt the Broncos with dog biscuits, eggs and other debris.
 The switch gave the Browns a timely wind advantage.

 Week 7

 Wide receiver Webster Slaughter catches eight passes for 186 yards in leading the Browns to a 27–7 win over the Chicago Bears on ABC's Monday Night Football at Cleveland Municipal Stadium.
 One of the catches is a 96-yard touchdown pass from Kosar – the longest play from scrimmage in Browns history.

 Week 8

 For the first time in more than a decade Ozzie Newsome did not catch a pass, but the Browns still beat Houston, 28–17.
 The Browns explode for 326 second-half yards as Kosar throws touchdown passes of 80 and 77 yards to Slaughter.
 Newsome's club record streak of 150 consecutive games with a reception ends.

+Week 9: at Tampa Bay Buccaneers

+With the win, Cleveland improved to 6-3 and 2-0 against the NFC Central.
+This marked the Browns last win in Tampa Bay until 2026.